vukics/cppqed/doc/testsuite.markdown

     $ ctest -j2 -R run_

 Again there is no dependency checking, the framework has to be built in full before calling `ctest`.
 However, tests depending on other tests will be run in the right order.
-Running `ctest` directly has the best parallelization support, because individual tests are run in parallel, making this the fastest method.
-Verbose output from tests can be enabled by the `-V` switch.
+The advantage over the `check` targets is that you have better control over the ctest parameters.
+For example you can pass a regular expression to `-R` to determine which tests should be run.

 # Test suite layout {#testsuite_layout}